 How human rights and global justice relate to each other has been an essential part of his academic work.
 The research he has conducted in the past several years, courses he has taught at undergraduate and graduate levels, articles he has written and the books he has edited, all connect global justice and human rights.

 Clarice Duarte – Board Member

-Clarice Seixas Duarte is a Brazilian Law Professor in the Graduate Program in Political and Economic Law at Mackenzie Presbyterian University, and the ASAP Brazil coordinator.
-She holds a PhD in Philosophy and General Theory of Law from the Faculty of Law, University of São Paulo (2003).
-Currently, she leads a research group that focuses on the implementation of social rights and the role of education and health public policies in ending poverty and reducing social inequalities while also coordinating a postgraduate internationalization project, which is financed by CAPES – Brazilian Federal Agency for Support and Evaluation of Graduate Education.
+Clarice Seixas Duarte is a Brazilian Law Professor in the Graduate Program in Political and Economic Law at Mackenzie Presbyterian University and the ASAP Brazil coordinator.
+She holds a Ph.D. in Philosophy and General Theory of Law from the Faculty of Law, University of São Paulo (2003).
+Currently, she leads a research group that focuses on the role of public policies in reducing social inequalities while also coordinating a postgraduate internationalization project, which is financed by CAPES – Brazilian Federal Agency for Support and Evaluation of Graduate Education.
 The project is called “Social inclusion, public policies, and governance to reduce inequalities,” and it aims to study mechanisms to fight social disparities.
 Alongside Professor Silvio Luis de Almeida, she will now be conducting a research project entitled: “Mechanisms to combat ethnic-racial inequality: an analysis of strategies for transforming economic reality and political institutions in Latin America”.

 Mihaita Lupu – Board Member

 Mihai is the founder and catalyst of EduCaB, an international inter-institutional, interdisciplinary program and methodology, focused on nurturing non-formal educational, cultural and knowledge focused ecosystems in 1200+ small communities in various countries in Europe, Asia, Africa and Central America.